bretttolbert/mediaserver/README.md

 # mediaserver

-A Flask web application for browsing local music files
+A Flask web application for browsing and playing music files

 Development Status: Pre-Alpha